signalfx/splunk-otel-collector-chart/MIGRATION-TO-SCK.md

 2. Application to fetch cluster metrics from a kubernetes cluster (deployed as a deployment)
 3. Application to fetch kubernetes objects metadata from a kubernetes cluster (deployed as a deployment)

 All the applications in SCK use Fluentd to work with logs, metrics and objects.
-There are performance limitations associated with Fluentd when using the logging application to fetch logs in a kubernetes cluster with pods that have very high throughput.
-To solve this issue we changed the implementation of the application to use Opentelemetry agent instead of Fluentd for high throughput scenarios.
-You can learn more about the performance characteristics of this new application [here](https://github.com/splunk/sck-otel#performance-of-splunk-connect-for-kubernetes-opentelemetry).
-If you want to learn more about the application architecture, we have shared a brief summary [here](https://github.com/splunk/sck-otel#performance-of-splunk-connect-for-kubernetes-opentelemetry).
+Fluentd has significant performance issues when used to fetch logs in a Kubernetes cluster with pods that have very high throughput.

+Splunk OpenTelemetry Collector for Kubernetes provides significant performance improvements over the SCK through use of the OpenTelemetry Collector agent and native OpenTelemetry functionality for logs collection rather than Fluentd.
+You can learn more about the performance characteristics of this new application [here](https://github.com/signalfx/splunk-otel-collector-chart/blob/main/docs/advanced-configuration.md#performance-of-native-opentelemetry-logs-collection).

-Splunk OpenTelemetry Connector for Kubernetes(SCK-OTEL) has 2 components/applications:
+Splunk OpenTelemetry Collector for Kubernetes has 2 components/applications:
 1. Application to fetch logs and traces from a kubernetes cluster (deployed as a DaemonSet)
 2. Application to fetch metrics and objects from a kubernetes cluster (deployed as a DaemonSet).